Matt Gaetz Files Ethics Complaint Against Adam Schiff

 — Rep. Matt Gaetz (@RepMattGaetz) October 30, 2019

-“Nancy Pelosi’s impeachment resolution gives unprecedented power to the intelligence committee chairman, Adam Schiff, and that’s deeply troubling,” Gaetz told reports ahead of filing the complaint.
+“Nancy Pelosi’s impeachment resolution gives unprecedented power to the intelligence committee chairman, Adam Schiff, and that’s deeply troubling,” Gaetz told reporters ahead of filing the complaint.
 “Schiff has proven in this process that he cannot adhere to the fundamental principles of fairness.”

+The development comes after House Democrats on Tuesday released the text of a resolution they plan to vote on later this week to formalize impeachment inquiry procedures.

+The document gives Schiff the lead role in the investigation, giving him power to organize the questioning of witnesses.
+The committee will take over the probe, which until now has been handled by three committees, including intelligence, foreign affairs, and oversight and reform.

 .